Claudio Coello: Life and work

 Coello was the last Spanish painter of eminence for some years, as from the time that Luca Giordano was summoned to Spain, art fell gradually into decay.
-Many excellent examples of his work are to be seen in the churches and convents in Madrid, Saragossa, and Salamanca.
-But his principal work is the famous altarpiece in the sacristy of San Lorenzo in the Escorial, representing the Adoration of the Miraculous Host.
-It is an immense composition, requiring seven years of work.
+Many examples of his work can be seen in churches and convents in Madrid, Saragossa, and Salamanca.

-In the crowd of personages that form the procession, there are no less than fifty portraits, including those of the king and the principal figures of the court.
-It is painted with the utmost precision, yet in a bold and masterly style, and there is a majestic solemnity in the arrangement of the whole, which suits well the grandeur of the subject.
-It is a very extraordinary performance, and holds its place even alongside the works of Titian and Rubens.
-The preference given to Luca Giordano, who came to Madrid in 1692, in painting the grand staircase in the Escorial mortified Coello so much that he died of vexation in Madrid in 1693.
+His principal work is the altarpiece in the sacristy of San Lorenzo in the Escorial, representing the Adoration of the Miraculous Host.
+Coello worked on it for seven years.
+In the crowd of personages that form the procession, there are more than fifty portraits, including those of the king and the principal figures of the court.

 Coello etched three plates, viz. : — 'Christ on the Cross, with the Virgin, St. Augustine, and St. Monica,' and the portraits of Charles II and his mother.
 He was the instructor of Sebastián Muñoz and Teodoro Ardmans.